rtoy/function_convert/README.md

 “example text”
 # function_convert

-The file `function_convert` is a Maxima package for performing semantic function-to-function conversions on Maxima expressions.
+The file `function_convert` contains a Maxima package for performing semantic function-to-function conversions on Maxima expressions.

 A conversion rule has the form `f = g`, where `f` is the source function and `g` is either a target function or a lambda expression.
-The rule `f = g` means to replace the function `f` by the function `g`.
-In this context, the use of "=" is similar to the way it is used by the Maxima function “substitute.”
+The rule `f = g` instructs Maxima to replace calls to `f` with calls to `g`.
+This use of "=" is similar to its use in the Maxima function `substitute`, with one difference: here the operator `=` indicates a *semantic* conversion, not a literal renaming.

-The operator `=` indicates a *semantic* conversion, not a literal renaming.
-For example, the rule `sinc = sin` does not replace the symbol `sinc` by `sin`.
-Instead, it applies the identity `sinc(x) = sin(x)/x` so that occurrences `sinc(x)` are rewritten as `sin(x)/x`.
+For example, the rule `sinc = sin` does **not** replace the symbol `sinc` with `sin`.
+Instead, it applies the identity `sinc(x) = sin(x)/x`, so occurrences of `sinc(x)` are rewritten as `sin(x)/x`.

-The package makes it easy to convert between similar functions and to define custom transformations without using pattern matching.
+The package provides a simple, declarative way to convert between related functions and to define custom transformations without relying on pattern matching.

 ## Features